cldlab/cldlab.github.io/join/index.md

 * designing and conducting online, eye-tracking, and fMRI experiments with human participants, including children and adolescents.
 * analyzing data and preparing findings for presentation and publication.

-Desired qualifications include:
+Required qualifications:
 * a bachelor’s degree in psychology, neuroscience, computer science, or a related field.
+* previous research experience.

+Desired qualifications:
 * strong organizational and time management skills.
-* experience conducting research in a psychology or neuroscience lab.
+* experience conducting empirical research in a psychology or neuroscience lab.
+* knowledge of at least one programming language (e.g., R, python, julia, Matlab), or a commitment to learning to code.
 * an interest in the development of learning, memory, and decision-making.
-* knowledge of at least one programming language (e.g., R, python, julia, Matlab), or a commitment to learning to code.
 * an interest in quantitative methodologies, including computational cognitive modeling and neuroimaging analyses (note: experience with these methods is not expected).
+* experience with or an interest in working with children and adolescents.

-I will likely have an official job ad posted in January or February 2025, but if you are interested, please reach out with your CV and a description of your research interests.
+I will likely have an official job ad posted in December 2024 or January 2025, but if you are interested, please [email me](mailto:katenuss@gmail.com) with a description of your research interests, your CV, unofficial transcript, and contact information for two or more references.

 <br>